Skip to Main Content

 If you’re concerned about a loved one’s gambling, of course you want to help.
 But it can be a delicate issue, especially if the person won’t admit to a problem.
 Keep in mind, the only person who can actually stop gambling is the gambler.

 All you can do is start the conversation – and take steps to protect yourself.
+Check out our complete guide if you’re worried about someone’s gambling.

 Think someone you love is affected?
 Be sure to check out some of the warning signs of problem gambling first.